By AIA Contract Documents

 August 30, 2022

-In the case of Bohn Motor, a fire occurred during the restoration of the old Bohn Motor Company automobile dealership in New Orleans.
-The building owner and its property insurers brought an action against the general contractor and subcontractors to recover for damages from the fire covered by the builder’s risk insurance.
+A recent case that sheds light on the application of waiver of subrogation clauses is 2700 Bohn Motor, LLC v.
+F.H.
+Myers Construction Corp.
+(La.
+App.
+4 Cir.
+4/20/2022).
+In this case, a fire occurred during the restoration of the historic Bohn Motor Company automobile dealership in New Orleans.
+The building owner and its property insurers sought to recover damages from the general contractor and subcontractors under the builder’s risk insurance.

 AIA Contract Documents has provided this article for general informational purposes only.
 The information provided is not legal opinion or legal advice and does not create an attorney-client relationship of any kind.
 This article is also not intended to provide guidance as to how project parties should interpret their specific contracts or resolve contract disputes, as those decisions will need to be made in consultation with legal counsel, insurance counsel, and other professionals, and based upon a multitude of factors.